Tailsxz/HairSalonMockup/README.md

 Used embla to create a testimonial carousel, along with media queries for a responsive carousel.
 First usage of data-attributes to define a state for the navigation bar and hamburger menu.
 First time creating my own SVG for a hamburger icon, played around with strokes and dasharrays/offsets.
+Learned that an on keypress event is not needed as when an element is focused and space or enter is press, this will fire the click event for that element.